 REIMBURSEMENT AMOUNT PASSED FOR: Rs.
 SIGNATURE DATE: |

-To claim the book and periodical allowance disbursement, employees need to submit the original bills or invoices for the books and periodicals.
+You can claim books and periodicals allowance via reimbursement.
+You have to claim within one year of purchase with bills and transactions made.
 Employees can submit the original purchase receipt containing brand details, quantity of books, date of purchase, and total expense.

 After verification of the purchase receipts, the employer disburses either the total bill amount or the amount included in the salary package.
 Employees must submit the receipts within one year from the purchase date, or they cannot claim the disbursement.